-Flour a flat surface and roll out the dough into a rectangle and keep rolling until the dough is very thin.
+Sprinkle flour on a flat surface.
+Roll out the dough into a rectangle and keep rolling until the dough is very thin.
 Let the dough dry out a little at this point.
 I usually let them sit for about two hours while the chicken broth is simmering.

 Helpful Hint: Mom always pinched golf ball-sized pieces of dough and rolled them out.
 I cut my dough in half and roll out one side at a time.
 It’s all good.
 Just make sure they are super thin.